 New house construction & inspection stages,

 New house construction & inspection stages.
-Courtesy of owner/operator of Qld Home Buyers Inspection service and Queensland Building Inspection Service, QBIS.
+Courtesy of Peter Weddell, owner/operator of Qld Home Buyers Inspection service and Queensland Building Inspection Service, QBIS.
 Peter Weddell that has operated in the building industry since 1966.

 So you have decided to have your dream home built, well here are a few tips.

 First of all, the soil must be tested: